20th October 2022

 This guide seeks to answer all of these things, and can be read then revisited at any time — though my preference is definitely to read it with a cup of tea and a large piece of cake!”

-Celebrate your club members’ achievements with our new ‘Introduction to web development: HTML, CSS, and animation’ certificate.
-This is available on your resource page too.
+Celebrate your club members’ achievements with our ‘Introduction to web development: HTML, CSS, and animation’ certificate.
+This is available on the resource page too.